ddella/Debian11-K8s/Debian11-Docker-K8s.md

 - Setting up three Debian 11 virtual machines with a Kernel 6.1.0
 - Installing Docker-CE and Docker Compose plugin
+- Installing CRI-Docker plugin
 - Installing Kubernetes kubelet, kubeadm, and kubectl
 - Installing a CNI Plugin (Cilium)
 - Configuring Docker as the container runtime for Kubernetes
 - Initializing one K8s master node and adding two worker nodes

+At the end you will have a complete K8s cluster ready to run your microservices.

 # Prerequisites
 To complete this tutorial, you will need the following:

-- Three or more physical/virtual Debian 11 servers
+- Three or more physical/virtual Debian 11 servers (if you have 3 Debian 11 already installed, skip to <a href="#docker-ce">Docker-CE</a>))
 - Minimum of 2 CPU / vCPU with 8 GB RAM for the master node
 - 20 GB free disk space
 - Internet Connectivity